 In fact, one of the principal intensity markers is the capacity of the aerobic system to provide the bulk of the ATP needed.
 Exercise scientists call this the Aerobic Threshold (AeT).
 When that aerobic capacity is exceeded, the anaerobic system begins to contribute to the overall demands for ATP.
 Since the aerobic path can utilize all different fuel sources (carbohydrate, fat, and protein) and the body’s store of fats is many times that of sugar storage, aerobic fat metabolism will dominate as the fuel of choice in well-endurance-trained athletes, especially in events lasting over 2 hours.

-This last sentence is of particular importance and will be discussed and dissected in numerous other ways.
+This concept is of particular importance and will be discussed and dissected in numerous other ways.

 The Anaerobic System